Menu

 How will I know how my child is doing?

-All pupils will have learning reviews (HEROs) twice a year and an academic report will be issued annually.
+All students will have learning reviews (HEROs) twice a year and an academic report will be issued annually.
 At certain times you will have access to the school's data base, Go 4 Schools, which will inform you of your child’s current levels.
-Parent consultation evenings are held once a year, where you will have the opportunity to meet with your child’s teachers and the SENCO.
-All pupils with SEND will meet every term with their key LSA.
-The Director of Learning Support and Inclusion and Assistant Director of Learning Support and Inclusion is available at any point during the year to meet with parents.
+Parent consultation evenings are held once a year, where you will have the opportunity to meet with your child’s teachers and the SENCO/Assistant SENCO.
+The SENCO, Assistant SENCO and our SEND Family Liason Officer are available at any point during the year to meet with parents.

 How will the learning and development provision be matched to my child’s needs?

-All teaching staff use adaptation within their classroom to ensure that all pupils can access the curriculum and reach their full potential.
-Teachers work closely with the Learning Support Department to access the needs of each pupil with a SEN need or disability, plan suitable schemes of work and classroom interventions, and review progress.
-Pupils and parents are encouraged to express their views though surveys and at meetings.
+All teaching staff use adaptation within their classroom to ensure that all students can access the curriculum and reach their full potential.
+Teachers work closely with the Learning Support Department to access the needs of each student with a SEN need or disability, plan suitable schemes of work and classroom interventions, and review progress.
+Students and parents are encouraged to express their views though surveys and at meetings.

 What support will there be for my child’s overall wellbeing?

-Pupil’s overall wellbeing is supported through the pastoral system.
-All year 7 pupils have a Sixth Form Mentor who they meet with once a week.
-In addition to this, SEND pupils have a key LSA worker who they will meet with once a term.
+Student’s overall wellbeing is supported through the pastoral system.
+All year 7 students have a Sixth Form Mentor who they meet with once a week.
 The school has close links with a number of external agencies who offer support as and when required.
-We have two on-site counsellors and a Behaviour Support Teacher who works with pupils with behaviour and emotional difficulties.
+We have two on-site counsellors and a Behaviour Support Teacher who works with students with behaviour and emotional difficulties.

 What training have the staff who support the children with SEND had?